-The Board has not established term limits.
+· experience in the financial services industry • experience as a senior officer of a well-respected public company • experience as a senior business leader of an organization active in our key international growth markets • experience in key disciplines of significant importance to State Street's overall operations · qualification as an audit committee financial expert • qualification as a risk management expert Director Tenure: The Board has not established term limits.
 While term limits could help ensure that there are fresh ideas and viewpoints available to the Board, they hold the disadvantage of losing the contribution of directors who have been able to develop, over a period of time, increasing insight into the Company and its operations and, therefore, provide an important contribution and perspective to the Board as a whole.
+Similarly, the Board will not make a determination of continued service based solely on the basis of age.

-As an alternative to term limits, the Nominating and Corporate Governance Committee will review each director's continuation on the Board and committee membership every year.
-This will allow each director the opportunity to confirm his or her desire to continue as a member of the Board and of any committees.
-This review allows the Committee to assess the continuing contributions of each director and, if appropriate, to recommend that a particular director step down from the Board.
+As an alternative to term limits and mandatory retirement, the Nominating and Corporate Governance Committee

+will review each director's continuation on the Board and committee membership every year.
+This will allow each

+Page 3

+February 2025

+Information Classification: Limited Access